ropensci/textreuse/README.md

 vignette("textreuse-alignment", package = "textreuse")
 ```

+#### Parallel processing

+Loading the corpus and creating tokens benefit from using multiple cores, if available.
+(This works only on non-Windows machines.)
+To use multiple cores, set `options("mc.cores" = 4L)`, where the number is how many cores you wish to use.

 ### Citation

 If you use this package for scholarly research, I would appreciate a citation.